Last updated on May 2nd, 2018

 Another example was a famous author with an idea for a start-up.
 We often have people come to us with app ideas or new business concepts, and I had been recommended as a strategic technology partner to bring his vision to life.
 I had gone in with an expectation that we would be 50/50 thinking partners for each other on both a strategic and detailed level, as I fancy myself as “more than just” a technologist.

 It turns out this person is a brilliant thinker at a 10,000-foot level but has absolutely NO interest in technology implementation details around how anything is built.

 After initial frustration on both our parts, we had to find a way to work together, to communicate around his project.

 Wake Up Call: Clients Are Not The Problem

-So the problem wasn’t really that my clients “had no attention for detail”, the problem was that I, as as service provider, was communicating with them on the wrong level.
+So the problem wasn’t really that my clients “had no attention to detail”, the problem was that I, as service provider, was communicating with them on the wrong level.

 I should have been learning more about THEIR business goals, the value proposition THEIR products and services represent to THEIR customers.

 Of course, I always discuss strategic goals of a project ahead of time, but I found that often this conversation is short and to the point.
 I felt needed a more structured way.

 So that’s what I set out to focus on last year, applying our Lean Startup experiences from running and supporting various start-ups.